Accommodations Toolkit

 Delaware

-All students may take breaks as needed.
+Breaks (frequent breaks) (non-embedded): Pearson—All students may take breaks as needed.
 The term “Frequent breaks” refers to multiple, planned, short breaks during testing based on a specific student’s needs (for example, the student fatigues easily).
 During each break, the testing clock is stopped.
+SBAC-Breaks may be given at predetermined intervals or after completion of sections of the assessment for students taking a paper-based test.
+Sometimes students are allowed to take breaks when individually needed to reduce cognitive fatigue when they experience heavy assessment demands.
+The use of this universal tool may result in the student needing additional overall time to complete the assessment.

 District of Columbia

-Guidance on logistics for administrating the Illinois Assessment of Readiness with frequent breaks:
+Frequent breaks: Guidance on logistics for administrating assessments with frequent breaks:

 • Medical Breaks: Student takes a break due to pre-existing or sudden onset of a temporary or long-term medical condition.
 Student’s testing time stops.